dovgri1/CanvasKeyDownPcf/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+It is free to use, modify, and distribute for any purpose, ensuring accessibility for everyone.
+See the [LICENSE](LICENSE) file for full details.

 ## Acknowledgments